tahoe-lafs/tahoe-lafs/docs/specifications/dirnodes.rst

 ciphertext to guess the number of children of each node, and might be able to guess the length of the child names (or at least their sum).
-From this, the attacker may be able to build up a graph with the same shape as the plaintext filesystem, but with unlabeled edges and unknown file contents.
+From this, the attacker may be able to build up a graph with the same shape as the plaintext file store, but with unlabeled edges and unknown file contents.

 Integrity failures in the storage servers